-Every fourth Monday of each month, the IWU will hold a Clinic at the Irish Writers' Centre from 7pm-8.30pm.
+Every third Wednesday of each month, the IWU will hold a Clinic at the Irish Writers' Centre from 7pm-8.30pm.

 Members of the Committee will be available to discuss problems and offer advice.

 EUROPEAN ELECTIONS 2014 - A CALL TO RESPECT COPYRIGHTThe next EU Parliament will, undoubtedly, look at the issue of copyright in all of its forms.
 We at the Irish Writers' Union want to ensure that a level playing field is maintained for all stakeholders.
 Ireland's deep literary heritage is something in which we can all take pride.
 Writers rely on copyright laws to ensure that their rights as creators are upheld and that they get their fair share of any profit made from their works.

 The publication of a writer's work sees a coming together of the writer, the reader, and everyone in-between.
 The Irish Writers' Union calls on all candidates running in the upcoming EU elections to do all they can to ensure that any changes to copyright laws in the coming term will continue to ensure fairness and balance in all copyright matters.
 Every word in a proposed law can have a dramatic effect on the rights, the income and the viability of those who would seek a career as a writer.
 In addition to the millions of paper books available, citizens of the EU can access over two million e-books on a multitude of platforms.
 Lets ensure that these new emerging markets continue to ensure the fair protection of all involved.
 The Irish Writers' Union recognises that copyright issues evolve and welcomes a debate on the future of the matter.
 We call on all EU MEPs to recognise the central importance of copyright in the creation and dissemination of ideas in the EU and in its role as a safeguard to the livelihood of writers across the continent.
 Fair Use Fair Play